Want to spend less on motorcycle insurance?

 Simple, easy to use, digital display, and accurate (you can do carb syncing with a difference of one digit to each other).

 Can be used for motorcycle with 2 to 6 carburetors.

-More accurate than liquid manometer Carb Syncs and gauge Carb Syncs and there is no threat of manometer fluid sucked into the engine.
+More accurate than liquid manometer and vacuum gauge carb syncs with there is no threat of manometer fluid sucked into the engine.

-A reset button on the front and a power port on the side.
-A Velcro on the bottom to stick it at a suitable location.
+A reset button is located on the front and a power port on the side.
+A Velcro attachment on the bottom allows you to stick it at a convenient location.

-The bottom of the Digi Sync has rubber feet and some model has cling option (magnetic) for the bottom which allows it to stick to any metallic body, like a fuel tank.
+The bottom of the Digi Sync has rubber feet and some models have a cling option (magnetic) for the bottom which allows it to stick to any metallic body, like a fuel tank.

 You need to put on the Digi Sync and allow it to self-calibrate before turning the engine on.